 Each corporation doing business in Illinois, whether it is domestic (incorporated in Illinois) or foreign (incorporated elsewhere), must pay an annual franchise tax.
 The tax also applies when a corporation starts doing business in Illinois.
 An "additional franchise tax" applies when a corporation changes its capital structure or engages in a merger or consolidation.
+This tax is to be phased out from 2020 through 2023, ending after 2023.
 Administered by Secretary of State.
 (805 ILCS 5/15.05 ff.)